 Leaders have an inspiring shared purpose, and strive to deliver and motivate staff to succeed.
 There are high levels of satisfaction across all staff, including those with particular protected characteristics under the Equality Act.
-There is a strong organisational commitment and effective action towards ensuring that there is
+There is a strong organisational commitment and effective action towards ensuring that there is equality and inclusion across the

 Leaders model and encourage compassionate, inclusive and supportive relationships among staff so that they feel respected, valued and supported.
 There are processes to support staff and promote their positive wellbeing.

 Leaders at every level live the vision and embody shared values, prioritise high-quality, sustainable and compassionate care, and promote equality and diversity.
-They encourage pride and positivity in the equality and inclusion across the workforce.
+They encourage pride and positivity in the organisation and focus attention on

 Staff satisfaction is mixed.
 Improving the culture or staff satisfaction is not seen as a high priority.
 Staff do not always feel actively engaged or empowered.
 There are teams working in silos or management and clinicians do not always work cohesively.
-Staff do not always raise concerns or
+Staff do not always raise concerns or they are not always taken workforce.